NZ Buy vs Rent Calculator

 Results

-Total net cost after 25 years:
+Total outcome after 20 years:

 Want to know more about how this calculator works?
 Check out our How It Works page.